 Jurisdiction shall apply to conduct that occurs on University premises, at University sponsored activities, and to off-campus conduct that adversely affects the University Community and/or the pursuit of its objectives.

 Each student shall be responsible for their own conduct from notification of acceptance to the University through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment (and even if their conduct is not discovered until after a degree is awarded).
 The Community Standards Code shall apply to a student’s conduct even if the student withdraws from school while a disciplinary matter is pending.
-The DCS shall decide whether the Community Standards Code shall be applied to conduct occurring off campus, on a case by case basis, in his/her sole discretion.
+The Dean of Students shall decide whether the Community Standards Code shall be applied to conduct occurring off campus, on a case by case basis, in his/her sole discretion.

 Online learners are expected to comply with university policies and procedures as outline in the student handbook.
 Additionally, online learners are expected to uphold the same respect and etiquette in an online course, virtual meetings, and within their communities as is required for all students on the Lourdes campus.

 Any student found to have committed or to have attempted to commit the following misconduct is subject to the disciplinary sanctions outlined in Article IV: